-- a) Build a wooden form around the outside of the baseplate to contain the grout.
-In some cases the form is placed tightly against the lower edge of the base and in other cases it is placed a slight distance from the edge of the baseplate. - Saturate the top of the rough concrete foundation b) with water, if required before grouting.
-Add grout until the entire area within the baseplate is filled, including the motor pedestal and the space between the foundation bolt and pipe sleeve.
-A stiff wire should be used to work the grout and release any air pockets. - The drain pocket should be plugged before C) grouting.
-Grout in the drain pocket area should be poured to the drain pocket level and sloped to the pocket (see 4.4.1.1).
-The motor pedestal should be led to the level shown on the elevation drawing. - d) The grout is poured and cured slowly to prevent cracking.
+- a) Build a wooden form around the outside of the base to contain the grout.
+In some cases the form is placed tightly against the lower edge of the base and in other cases it is placed a slight distance from the edge of the baseplate. - b) Saturate the top of the rough concrete foundation with water, if required before grouting.
+Add grout until the entire area within the baseplate is filled. including the space between the foundation bolt and pipe sleeve.
+A stiff wire should be used to work the grout and release any air pockets. - c) The grout is poured and cured slowly to prevent cracking.
 The grout is set for a minimum of about 48 hours.
-The grout should be allowed to cure at least 72 hours before it is dynamically loaded. - If desired, the grout surface in the drain pocket e) area may be treated or painted to resist oil and grease. - Drainage will flow through the grout encased pipe f) from the drain pocket to the pipe coupling on the baseplate.
+The grout should be allowed to cure at least 72 hours before it is dynamically loaded. - d) If desired, the grout surface in the drain pocket area may be treated or painted to resist oil and grease. - e) Drainage will flow through the grout encased pipe from the drain pocket to the pipe coupling on the baseplate.
 The drainage can be picked up at this point and directed to a convenient disposal area.